Well-known high street name closes another York shop

 The brand has also confirmed that all closures would offer an alternative store less than three miles away.

-Meanwhile, the future of Boots’ flagship York store in Coney Street is also uncertain due to a major regeneration project.
+The future of Boots Coney Street is also uncertain due to a major regeneration project.

 Helmsley also seeks to ‘remodel’ the store frontage of the nearby Next building at 19-21 Coney Street.